 Everday conversation is a ubiquitous testbed of mental-state reasoning.
 Broadly, I am interested in how children rely on and exploit social reasoning in conversational contexts.
 To become smooth conversationalists, young children must learn to extract social information from language to learn about people, and also recruit social information to learn language.
 In much of my work, I explore how children infer social meaning not from what someone says, but from how (and especially how quickly) they say it.
 Methodologically, I rely on behavioral experiments with adults and children, corpus analysis, and computational modeling.

-Currently, I am a PhD student in Developmental Psychology at the University of Chicago.
-I work with Alex Shaw at the DIBS Lab, and also Dan Yurovsky at the Communication and Learning Lab at Carnegie Mellon University.
+Prior to coming to Yale, I received my PhD student in Developmental Psychology from the University of Chicago in 2024.
+I worked with Alex Shaw at the DIBS Lab, and also Dan Yurovsky at the Communication and Learning Lab at Carnegie Mellon University.
+I received my BA in Psychology from Reed College.